hasura/graphql-engine/docs/graphql/manual/schema/relationships/create.rst

 Let us now create an ``object relationship`` called ``avg_rating`` from the ``author`` table to the ``author_avg_rating`` view using a manual relationship:

-Step 1: Open manual relationship section
+Step 1: Open the manual relationship section
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Open the console and navigate to the ``Data -> author -> Relationships`` tab.